 Lung cancer treatment has seen many exciting advancements over a short period of time.
-We now have two immunotherapies (pembrolizumab & nivolumab), which harness the body's own immune system to fight cancer, approved in the U.S. for patients with advanced lung cancer.
-Patients with a specific type of mutation of lung cancer (EGFR) are also now able to access a new treatment (osimertinib) which can help control their disease with minimal side effects.
-Another therapy (crizotinib) was also recently approved for a group of patients with a specific type of lung cancer (non-small cell lung cancer), who have not historically had many targeted treatments available to them.
+We now have multiple immunotherapies, which harness the body's own immune system to fight cancer, approved in the U.S. for patients with advanced lung cancer.
+Patients with specific types of genetically attested lung cancer are also able to access oral treatments that can help control their disease.

-Sarah Cannon has a number of ongoing clinical trials studying immunotherapies alone and in combination with other treatments for lung cancer patients.
+Sarah Cannon has a number of ongoing clinical trials studying immunotherapies in combination with other treatments for patients with lung cancer.

 Why are clinical trials important for the advancement of lung cancer care?